liberland/docs/regulations/drafts/order-on-governance.md

 1. The process for publishing any communication shall run on a dedicated channel for online communications which the Provisional Government shall establish for this purpose.
 2. Communications that are meant to be published in the voice of the entire Cabinet shall require a Cabinet Decision, undergoing the regular Decision process.
-3. Communications that are meant to be published in the voice of one Provisional Government members shall undergo the process.
+3. Communications that are meant to be published in the voice of one Provisional Government member shall undergo the process.

 ### Article 6: Information Technology Infrastructure for Cabinet Decision-Making